aryan9653/newbhaktigeet/To-develop-secure-session-management-using-secure-cookies-and-token-based-authentication.md

 app = Flask(__name__)

-# Configure the secret key for JWT.
-This should also be loaded from a secure location.
 app.config["JWT_SECRET_KEY"] = os.urandom(24)
-# Configure the expiration time for access tokens.
 app.config["JWT_ACCESS_TOKEN_EXPIRES"] = timedelta(minutes=15)

-# Initialize the JWTManager
 jwt = JWTManager(app)

 @app.route('/login', methods=['POST'])
 def login():
-    # This endpoint expects JSON data in the request body.
     username = request.json.get("username", None)
     password = request.json.get("password", None)

-    # In a real app, validate credentials against a database.
     if username != 'apiuser' or password != 'password123':
         return jsonify({"msg": "Bad username or password"}), 401

-    # If credentials are correct, create a new access token for the user.
-    # The 'identity' can be any JSON-serializable data, typically the user's ID or username.
     access_token = create_access_token(identity=username)
     return jsonify(access_token=access_token)

-# This is a protected endpoint.
-# The @jwt_required() decorator ensures that a valid access token is present in the request.
 @app.route('/profile')
 @jwt_required()
 def profile():
-    # We can get the identity of the user who the token belongs to.
     current_user = get_jwt_identity()
     return jsonify(logged_in_as=current_user), 200